Braces Can Reliably Transform Your Smile

 Types of Braces

-Clear braces are like conventional metal braces but with clear bracket.
-These bracket are commonly made from clear materials such as ceramic and sapphire, making them less visible on your teeth than metal braces.
+Clear braces are like conventional metal braces but with a clear bracket.
+These brackets are commonly made from clear materials such as ceramic and sapphire, making them less visible on your teeth than metal braces.
+Some orthodontists even use tooth-colored wires to be even less noticeable.

 Clear braces use the same mechanism of pressure application as their metal counterparts, providing patients with an equally efficient orthodontic treatment.
 However, the fact that they are less visible alone makes them a more alluring option for adult patients and many teenagers who have cosmetic concerns.